nataraj2/MovingEB_CNSAMReX/README.md

 # Moving body simulations in compressible flow
-This repository contains the code for the implementation of a moving embedded boundary algorithm for compressible flow in the CNS code in AMReX.
+This repository contains the code for the implementation of a moving embedded boundary algorithm for compressible flows within the compressible Navier-Stokes (CNS) framework in AMReX.
 Currently only prescribed motion can be done. i.e. the simulations are not two-way coupled - the EB does not move in accordance with the force exerted by the fluid on it.